MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-fftfunction.md

 Applies the Fast Fourier Transform (FFT) on a series.

-The function takes a series of complex numbers in the time/spatial domain and transform it to the frequency domain using the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
+The series_fft() function takes a series of complex numbers in the time/spatial domain and transforms it to the frequency domain using the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform).
 The transformed complex series represents the magnitude and phase of the frequencies appearing in the original series.
 Use the complementary function [series_ifft](series-ifftfunction.md) to transform from the frequency domain back to the time/spatial domain.

 ## Syntax